viamrobotics/docs/docs/services/frame-system.md

 ### Model JSON

-As explained in the Model Configuration section, some components require an additional Model JSON file to specify reference frame information about the kinematic chain of the component to the Frame System.
+As explained in the [Model Configuration](#model-configuration) section, some components require an additional **Model JSON** file to specify reference frame information about the kinematic chain of the component to the Frame System.

-When writing a driver for a particular piece of hardware implementing one of these components an accompanying Model JSON is required
+When writing a driver for a particular piece of hardware that implements one of these components, you must create its accompanying **Model JSON** file.

 !!! note
     There is currently (06 Sept 2022) no user interface in the Viam App (<a href="https://app.viam.com">https://app.viam.com</a>) by which to create these files.
-Furthermore, only our Go implementation supports creation of custom Model JSON files.
+Furthermore, only our Go implementation supports creation of custom **Model JSON** files (06 Sept 2022).
 This means that a user must fork our [repository](https://github.com/viamrobotics/rdk), create one of these files in that fork, and then use it to build the package for running the server.

-We currently support two methods of supplying reference frame parameters for a kinematic chain
+We currently support two methods of supplying reference frame parameters for a kinematic chain:
 1. Spatial Vector Algebra (SVA) - supplying reference frame information for each link and each joint.
 2. [Denavit-Hartenberg (DH)](https://en.wikipedia.org/wiki/Denavit%E2%80%93Hartenberg_parameters) parameters.